isabella232/ads-infra-kontrol/docs/kontrol.rst

 Specifying *master* will enable receiving keepalives and tracking the MD5 digest.
 Please note you can specify both *master* and *slave* at the same time.

+Slave pods will use the **unity3d.com/master** label to send keepalive.
+This label should contain a valid identifier resolvable via the internal DNS (e.g a valid service CNAME record).

 The *verbose* token will turn debug logs on.
 Those are piped to the container standard output.

 Adding *debug* will allow to run in local debugging mode.
 In that case *slave* and *master* will be added